dcoker/hopps/README.md

 a scheduled event.
 Any EC2 instances in the same AWS account with public IPs will be port scanned and the results compared to a list of expectations (configured via a JSON file on S3).
-Results are published to a CloudWatch Metric, from which you can customize any alerting you wish.
+Results are published to a CloudWatch Metric, from which you can trigger any alerting you wish.

 ## Using Hopps